-The exponential growth of wireless data services driven by mobile Internet and smart devices has triggered the investigation of the 5G cellular network.
-Around 2020, the new 5G mobile networks are expected to be deployed.
+The investigation of the 5G cellular network has been triggered by the great growth of wireless data services driven by mobile Internet and smart devices.
+The new 5G mobile networks are expected to be deployed around 2020.

-5G networks will have to support multimedia applications with a wide variety of requirements, including higher peak and user data rates, reduced latency, enhanced indoor coverage, improved energy efficiency and so on.
+Several multimedia applications with a huge variety of needs will have to be supported by 5G networks.
+These needs include higher peak and user data rates, enhanced indoor coverage, reduced latency, improved energy efficiency, etc.

 5G Converged Architecture